An algebraic description of screw dislocations in SC and BCC crystal lattices: Appendix

 \insSS{Note that in Lemma~\ref{lemmaA2}, we need the assumption $\rho > 2|y_0|$ in order to avoid the core regions around the dislocation centers.}

-{\bf{Acknowledgements: }} The authors would like to express their sincere gratitude to all those who participated in the problem session ``Mathematical description of disordered structures in crystal'' in the Study Group Workshop 2015 held in Kyushu University and in the University of Tokyo during July 29--August 4, 2015 \cite{O}.
-They are grateful to \insSSS{Professors} \insOSS{Motoko Kotani, Takayuki Oda and Tatsuya Tate} for helpful comments \insOSS{ and to Professor Shun-ichi Amari for sending them his works \cite{A1,A2}. } \ins{ The 2nd author has been supported in part by JSPS KAKENHI Grant Number 16K05187. } The 4th author has been supported in part by JSPS KAKENHI Grant Number 15K13438.
+{\bf{Acknowledgements: }} { { The authors would like to express their sincere gratitude to all those who participated in the problem session ``Mathematical description of disordered structures in crystal'' in the Study Group Workshop 2015 held in Kyushu University and in the University of Tokyo during July 29--August 4, 2015 \cite{O}.
+They are grateful to \insSSS{Professors} \insOSS{Motoko Kotani, Takayuki Oda and Tatsuya Tate} for helpful comments \insOSS{and to Professor Shun-ichi Amari for sending them his works \cite{A1,A2}.} \revsSSS{Special thanks go to Professor Hiroyuki Ochiai for his numerous essential comments which drastically improved the paper.} \ins{The 2nd author has been supported in part by JSPS KAKENHI Grant Number \insOSSS{JP16K05187}. } The 4th author has been supported in part by \insOSSS{JSPS KAKENHI Grant Numbers JP15K13438, JP17H06128}.
 The second author thanks Professor Kenichi Tamano for critical discussions for \insS{an earlier version} of this article. \insS{ The authors also thank Professor Yohei Kashima and Professor Akihiro Nakatani for pointing out the analysis of a pair of dislocations.
-Thanks are also to the anonymous referees for critical suggestions and comments for the previous version, especially for the section for physicists, Remarks~\ref{rmk:Snake1} and \ref{rmk:Snake2}, and the expression (\ref{eq:th1}) of the energy for the annulus region. }
+Thanks are also to the anonymous referees for critical suggestions and comments for \insOSSS{previous versions}, especially for the section for physicists, Remarks~\ref{rmk:Snake1} and \ref{rmk:Snake2}, and the expression (\ref{eq:th1}) of the energy for the annulus region. } }}